Junoiri/Early-Sepsis-Detection-Using-Machine-Learning/README.md

 It can quickly lead to organ failure or death if not recognized and treated early.

-The main problem is **time** — every hour of delay in diagnosis lowers the patient’s chances of survival.
+The main problem is **time** -every hour of delay in diagnosis lowers the patient’s chances of survival.

 Doctors in intensive care units (ICUs) monitor many parameters, but the signs of sepsis often appear gradually and can be missed.